rvanmarkus/alternative-to-pom/preso.md

 > Which usecases are really benefitting from POM?

 > My application does not have any blind users, why should I care?

+> Shouldn't my tests be more 'black box' / loosly coupled?